paulacduffy/irisdatasetproject/README.md

 5. Petal length is the measurement that varies the most between the three classes
 6. Sepal width is the measurement that varies the least between the three classes

+Scatterplot showing sepal width vs sepal length colour coded by species:

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Iris%20Scatterplot.png)
+This scatterplot clearly shows that the species Iris Setosa can be distinguished clearly from the other two species by it's sepal width vs length ratio.
+The other two species cannot be clearly distinguished from each other by this measurement.